 The 2013 legislature made some changes in the filing of refunds for inheritance tax.
 Under the new law, individuals will be required to file a refund claim on a Claim for Refund (Form IH-5) with the Indiana Department of Revenue.
 This new requirement applies to any claim for refund whether the individual died in 2013 or before.
 For more information about how to claim a refund, click here.

-In general, estates or beneficiaries of Indiana residents are required to file an inheritance tax return (Form IH-6) if the value of transfers to any beneficiary is greater than the exemption allowed for that beneficiary with the appropriate probate court.
+In general, estates or beneficiaries of Indiana residents are required to file an inheritance tax return (Form IH-6) with the appropriate probate court if the value of transfers to any beneficiary is greater than the exemption allowed for that beneficiary.

 In general, estates or beneficiaries of deceased Indiana nonresidents are required to file an inheritance tax return (Form IH-12) with the Inheritance Tax Section of the Indiana Department of Revenue if the value of the transfers is greater than the exemption allowed for that beneficiary if the property transferred is Indiana real property and/or tangible personal property located in Indiana.